 Craft — An awareness and sensitivity to material usage.
 As young makers, students are introduced to the language of visual form through a variety of project prompts each with specific materials to explore.

 Context — The language of form and composition is universal and fundamental to the discourse of visual arts.
 Students must become versed in this language in order to make and to intelligently discuss making (critique).
 The First-Year Core Program introduces context in relationship to art history and culture.

 Community — Visual makers and thinkers do not exist in a vacuum, but instead rely heavily on their community for critical feedback and support.
-Students are scheduled into cohorts, allowing for maximum collaboration, connectivity and crossover to happen within the classroom and with their peers.
+Students experience connectivity, crossover, and collaboration within the classroom and with their peers.

-Note — Art History majors choose between Core Studio I and Core Studio II, and do not take Core Studio III.
-Studio Art and UTeach Art majors take all three Core Studios.
+Note — Art History majors choose between Core Studio: Drawing and Core Studio: 2D, and do not take the other two Core Studios.
+Studio Art and Art Education majors take all four Core Studios.

 Art History Courses

 In addition to the Core Studios, all students take the following Art History courses within the first year of study.

 ARH 302 — Survey of Ancient through Medieval Art